Learn how to provide an accurate radiofrequency / cavitation treatment, at the exact right depth and exact right intensity

 If you apply a decent treatment intensity the worst thing that can happen by getting the depth wrong is just reduced treatment effectiveness.
 Not great but at least not a disaster.

-A depth of 1.5mm can be on facial fat on one part of someones’s face and on the SMAS on another part of the same person’s face.
-Just a difference of 0.5mm can lead to disaster and it is easy to get things wrong.
+A depth of 1.5mm can be on facial fat on one part of someones’s face and on the SMAS on another part, just a couple of centimetres away of the same person’s face.
+Just a difference of 0.5mm in depth can lead to disaster and it is very easy to get things wrong.

 The right technology at the right depth and right intensity